osiweb/unified_retro_keyboard/hardware/interface-ascii-atmega2560/README.md

 1. Solder the surface-mount microcontroller first.
 Be sure to match pin 1 to the dot on the silk-screen layer.
-1. Next, install the surface mount crysta, Y1.
+1. Next, install the surface mount crystal, Y1.
 The orientation is not important.
-1. Next, solder in the Diodes D1-D3 and D4-D11
+1. Next, solder in the Diodes D17-D19 and D20-D27
-1. Do not populate diodes D12-D27.
-These diodes are jumpered short.
-If you are using a key matrix with no diodes, then cut the jumpers with an x-acto knife and populate the diodes.
 1. Install all the capacitors.
 These are all 0.1 uF ceramic capacitors with 0.1" lead spacing.
 Many capacitors with 0.2" lead spacing are actually 0.1" emerging from the body, bent to 0.2", and can be straightened back to 0.1".